 Discount Passes in San Antonio

-As with many cities around the world, San Antonio has city discount cards that can help you save money on many of the attractions.
+San Antonio has discount cards that can help you save on attractions.
+There are two main options.

 San Antonio CityPASS